AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 ### STUDENT PRE-WORK
 - A laptop is required for this workshop.
 For those on Windows, you’ll need Microsoft Windows 7/8/10 (32- or 64-bit).
 For those with Macs, you’ll need the Mac OS X 10.8.5 or higher, up to 10.11.4 (El Capitan)
-- Have basic technical aptitude and orientation to computers, and curiosity to learn new tools
+- Have basic technical aptitude and orientation to computers, and a curiosity to learn new tools
 - Download Java Development Kit (Install this first.
 Choose the correct link for your operating system in the Java SE Development Kit 8u92 section)
 - Download Android Studio
 - Install Emulator in Android Studio